 9. The confidentiality of your medical information is extremely important, and the company adheres to and often exceeds the high NHS security standards to ensure that your information is kept secure and confidential.

-10. The old Data Protection Act 1998 has been repealed by the GDPR, now the UK have left the EU, GDPR is no longer applicable.
+10. The old Data Protection Act 1998 has been repealed by the General Data Protection Regulation 2018 (GDPR).
 Therefore, the UK government approved a new Data Protection Act 2018, the Act mirrors GDPR and remains in force after Brexit.

 11. Medefer will collect information about you from your GP, hospital and/or Health Board, and from other NHS hospitals who have treated you, where it is applicable to your referral.

 12. We may communicate with you in a range of ways, including by telephone, SMS, email, and/or post.
 If we contact you using the telephone number(s) which you have provided (landline and/or mobile), and you are not available which results in the call being directed to a voicemail and/or answering service, we may leave a voice message on your voicemail and/or answering service as appropriate and including only sufficient basic details to enable you to identify who the call is from, very limited detail as to the reason for the call and how to call us back.

 13. However, to ensure that we provide you with timely updates and reminders in relation to your healthcare (including basic administration information and appointment information (including reminders), we may communicate with you by SMS and/or unencrypted email (where you have provided us with your mobile number or email address).
 Medefer will communicate with you in one or more of the following options: letter sent by post and/or email and/or SMS.
 We may use any or all of these methods to ensure you are promptly informed about your healthcare.